-The program launched in February has already secured forever homes to seven of their Best Buds - Rory, Eugene, Bexley, Phoenix, Carrot Top, Mellow, Layla, Pickles, Pooka, Benz, Rainbow, and Ravioli.
+The program launched in February and has already secured forever homes to 12 of their Best Buds - Rory, Eugene, Bexley, Phoenix, Carrot Top, Mellow, Layla, Pickles, Pooka, Benz, Rainbow, and Ravioli.

 Chris Kohan, The Healing Center’s co-founder, said their new partnership with Animal Friends has been natural.
 “We’ve supported Animal Friends independently in the past,” he said.
 “We’re excited to be a part of this.”

 Animal Friends is grateful for the support.
 Each year, they rescue and rehome roughly 2,500 animals.
 Since the pandemic began, they’ve had to alter their adoption process as the shelter is closed for walk-in adoptions.
 Exposure, especially from corporate partners like The Healing Center, helps create vital awareness about the shelter and its services.

 “We hope that this partnership and the resulting pieces will shed light on the amazing animals that can be found in a shelter and clear up any misconceptions about shelter animals,” Cody Hoellerman, Animal Friends’ chief community engagement officer, said.
 “We truly believe there is an animal for every family at the shelter.”

 If you are considering adopting an animal, Dr. Alina Teplitskaya, Director of Retail Operations at The Healing Center thinks that pets are great for a number of physical and mental conditions.